osuritz/techinterview/algorithms/graph-dfs.md

-# Algorithms > Graph Traversal: Depth-First Search
+# Algorithms › Graph Traversal › Depth-First Search
 Depth-first search (DFS) is often used to explore the whole graph, not just the part reachable from a given vertex — which would typically call for [breadth-first search](./graph-bfs.md).
 “Recursively” explore the graph, backtracking as necessary while being careful not to repeat vertices